 Which makes sense, right?
 That’s like hand-copying War and Peace to learn novel writing.

-When you’re copying other things, you don’t learn the principles and the strategies that went into creating that copy.
-When it comes to painting or drawing, there may be some benefits to copying someone else’s work to learn how it was created, but that’s not possible to learn by hand-copying copy.
+When it comes to painting or drawing, there may be some benefits to copying someone else’s work to learn how it was created.
+You follow the steps, learning how certain strokes evoke a certain motion with the pain or how a specific line creates dimension.
+But that’s not possible to learn by hand-copying copy.

-And, you need to practice by writing your own copy pieces—not hand-copying someone else’s!
+You need to practice by writing your own copy pieces—not hand-copying someone else’s!

 Now, there absolutely is validity in learning from the copy that’s out there in the world, but it has nothing to do with copying it.
 Instead, as you learn the principles of copywriting, it’s very useful to take time to notice, read, and analyze the ads you’re seeing.